vuejs/apollo/packages/docs/migration/whats-changed.md

 `useMutation` and `useSubscription` keep their flat-ref-only shape because their results do not have multiple data states.

-See [TypeScript: Composable return-value shapes](/data/typescript#composable-return-value-shapes) for the full comparison.
+See [TypeScript: Result shapes](/data/typescript#result-shapes) for the full comparison.

 ## Error type